Major Offensive Launched in Mali

-A major offensive has been launched on Saturday, April 25, 2026, by the al-Qaeda-linked Jama’at Nasr al-Islam wal Muslimin (JNIM) and the Azawad Liberation Front (FLA) in Mali.
+A major offensive was launched on Saturday, April 25, 2026, by the al-Qaeda-linked Jama’at Nasr al-Islam wal Muslimin (JNIM) and the Azawad Liberation Front (FLA) in Mali.
 They are attacking Malian Armed Forces (FAMa) and Russia’s Africa Corps across Mali.
 Major cities are experiencing fighting including the capital city Bamako, Kidal, Gao, and Sevare.
 The early stages of the offensive suggest a sustained and coordinated campaign.

 Key Takeaways:

-- JNIM conducting coordinated multi-region attacks targeting FAMa positions and supply lines
+• JNIM conducting coordinated multi-region attacks targeting FAMa positions and supply lines

-- Tuareg factions re-engaging in open conflict following collapse of 2015 peace framework
+• Tuareg factions re-engaging in open conflict following collapse of 2015 peace framework

-- Malian forces operating in reactive posture across dispersed fronts
+• Malian forces operating in reactive posture across dispersed fronts

-- Combined pressure increasing risk of northern territorial fragmentation
+• Combined pressure increasing risk of northern territorial fragmentation

 JNIM is associated with al-Qaeda while the FLA is based on the Tuareg ethnic group.
 The history of the jihadist groups in Mali dates back to the early 2000s, when al-Qaeda in the Islamic Maghreb (AQIM) began operating in the Sahel region.
 It raised money through proceeds from smuggling routes and kidnappings.
 The Tuareg are based in northeast Mali; they are a diverse group united in a political coalition called the Coordination of Azawad Movements.